-- (9) The insolvent person may, before the expiry of the 30-day period referred to in subsection (8) or of any extension granted under this subsection, apply to the court for an extension, or further extension, as the case may be, of that period, and the court, on notice to any interested persons that the court may direct, may grant the extensions, not exceeding 45 days for any individual extension and not exceeding in the aggregate five months after the expiry of the 30-day period referred to in subsection (8), if satisfied on each application that - (a) the insolvent person has acted, and is acting, in good faith and with due diligence; - (b) the insolvent person would likely be able to make a viable proposal if the extension being applied for were granted; and - (c) no creditor would be materially prejudiced if the extension being applied for were granted.
+(9) The insolvent person may, before the expiry of the 30-day period referred to in subsection (8) or of any extension granted under this subsection, apply to the court for an extension, or further extension, as the case may be, of that period, and the court, on notice to any interested persons that the court may direct, may grant the extensions, not exceeding 45 days for any individual extension and not exceeding in the aggregate five months after the expiry of the 30-day period referred to in subsection (8), if satisfied on each application that

+(a) the insolvent person has acted, and is acting, in good faith and with due diligence;

+(b) the insolvent person would likely be able to make a viable proposal if the extension being applied for were granted; and

+(c) no creditor would be materially prejudiced if the extension being applied for were granted.
 See BIA at s.
+50.4(9).

-50.4(9). - 18.
-In considering whether to exercise its discretion, the court assesses whether the debtor has discharged its burden of proving on a balance of probabilities that the factors enumerated in s.
+- In considering whether to exercise its discretion, the court assesses whether the debtor has discharged its burden of proving on a balance of probabilities that the factors enumerated in s.
 50.4(9) of the BIA are objectively satisfied.
 See, Scotian Distribution Services Limited (Re), 2020 NSSC 131 at para.
-19. - As will be described below, the Company submits that each of the factors of 50.4(9) of the BIA are satisfied.
+19. - 15.
+As will be described below, the Caryi Group of Companies submits that each of the factors of 50.4(9) of the BIA are satisfied and this it is appropriate for this Honourable Court to extend the stay period.